How Do I Get Started?

 In addition, read through the options below for getting involved in research.
 Feel free to contact the LUROP office at any time with questions.

 -- Ask professors you know how to get involved in research, especially if they specialize in your area of interest.

 -- Ask any students you know working in research labs how they got a place working in that lab.
 You can also use your departmental website to find out which professors have labs, and then contact professors with labs directly.
 This can be a long shot, especially if you don't know the professors, but it is a possibility.
 Sometimes, labs put out calls for research assistants directly, like the one right here.

 -- Some individual departments may also provide information about research opportunities on or off campus.
-The Department of Physics, Department of Biology, Department of Psychology, and Department of Mathematics and Statistics are a few examples.
+The Department of Physics, Department of Biology, and Department of Psychology are a few examples.
 Check out your department's website.

 -- One way to get started might be to gain some research experience through an internship or job.
 Check out RamblerLink, and search for positions using the keyword "research."